yheechan/FL-Dataset-Generator/src/03_prepare_prerequisites/README.md

 ## 03-2 Prepare prerequisites data for bug versions
 This step first builds the buggy version and extracts line-to-function mapping inforation.
 This step then executes utilizing test cases and measures the coverage.
 It then uses the coverage information of each test case to form a postprocess coverage information as CSV file format.

-### Usage when executing prepation of prerequisites on single core of a machine
+### Usage when executing preparation of prerequisites on single core of a machine
 ```
 $ ./general_command --subject <subject-name> --worker gaster23.swtc/core0
 ```